ECG Library

 All ECG 88

-The ECG findings of dextrocardia include a predominantly negative P wave (when sinus rhythm is present), negative QRS complex, and negative T wave in lead I. This results in a rightward QRS axis.
-There will also be low voltage in leads V3-V6 since these leads are placed on the left side of the chest and no heart is present at that location.
-The dextrocardia ECG findings can appear similar to limb lead reversal in lead I, however if the limb leads are simply misplaced, leads V3-V6 will appear normal and not low in voltage as seen in dextrocardia.
+In lead I, the ECG findings of dextrocardia include a predominantly negative P wave (when sinus rhythm is present), negative QRS complex and negative T wave.
+There is a rightward frontal plane QRS axis and low voltage in leads V3-V6.
+The dextrocardia ECG findings can appear similar to limb lead reversal in lead I; however, if the limb leads are simply misplaced, leads V3-V6 will appear normal.